webis-de/aitools4-aq-geolocation/README.md

       - If not, see the readme accompanying the tool
   - Process IPlocation databases.
       - Put all your IPlocation database CSV files in one directory (we here use "data/iplocation")
+      - The files may have to be renamed (file format is detected by file name).
+The format is displayed when you run with your classpath:

+            java -Xmx8G -cp <classpath> de.aitools.aq.geolocating.iplocations.IplocationIpBlocks

-      - Run with your classpath:
+      - After renaming, run with your classpath:

             java -Xmx8G -cp <classpath> de.aitools.aq.geolocating.iplocations.IplocationIpBlocks data/iplocation data/iplocation-parsed